pasckoch/xml2object/README.md

 If you use Composer, you can install Xml2Object  with the following command:

 `
-composer require "pasckoch/xml2object=2.*"
+composer require "pasckoch/xml2object=^2.0"
 `

-xml2object is a parser, Xml2object is a parser, it converts xml to stdClass's objects by a DOM analysis.
+Xml2object is a parser, it converts xml to stdClass's objects by a DOM analysis.
 The DOM extension is required.

 The DOM extension required allows you to operate on XML documents through the DOM API with PHP.